KEY STAGE 3 (YEARS 7 – 9)

 How are students prepared for their GCSE choices?

-During Year 9, as students approach Year 10, they receive full support in making their GCSE choices with access to over 20 option courses and specialist staff guidance.
+During Year 9, as students approach Year 10, they receive specialist staff guidance and full support in making their GCSE choices with access to over 20 option courses plus the mandatory English, Maths and Science.
 Information sessions are run for students and parents and students also engage in taster lessons to make sure that they know what their subject choices involve.

 How does the school ensure a balanced education in Key Stage 3?